derriqk/derriqk.github.io/essays/Coding-Standards-Why-it-Matters.md

 ### What are Coding Standards?
 Some context:

 Essentially, coding standards are a set of rules and guidelines one must follow when coding.
 By following these set of guidelines, it can almost always guarantee that your code will come out clean and readable.
-Just like any standards, they are there for a reason!
+Just like any standards, they ensure quality!

 ### Why they matter: